-NOTE: This will be the network address for the NetWave web server.
+Note: This will be the network address for the NetWave web server.
 It is not necessary to set to the same subnet as the operating network but it is recommended.

-- 8. Select the WIRELESS SETTINGS tab and set: - > Wireless mode Set to AP or Client (Only need to do this on the NW3 and NW4 models) - > Country code Only required if setting up the NW4 (ETSI) model
+- 8. Select the WIRELESS SETTINGS tab and set: - Wireless mode Set to AP or Client - Country code Only required if setting up the NW7E (ETSI) model

-NOTE: It is the user's responsibility to ensure that the correct country is chosen.
-ComNet accepts no liability for incorrect equipment setup.
+Note: It is the user's responsibility to ensure that the correct country is chosen.
+ComNet accepts no liability for incorrect equipment set up.

-- > Output RF power if RSSI is greater than 70, link throughput performance will decrease.
-It is recommended to reduce RF TX power to below 65. - > Set SSID if changing from the default setting - Channel Spectrum Width May want to reduce to 20M from the default 20/40M if the 5GHz spectrum is crowded - > Wireless Security if changing from default settings - > Select Apply Settings - > Select Save
+- Output RF power if RSSI is greater than 70, it is recommended to reduce RF TX power at the remote/ connected node. - Set SSID if changing from the default setting - Channel Spectrum Width May want to reduce to 20M or even 10M from the default 20/40M if the 5GHz spectrum is crowded or experiencing unstable connections across the link. - Wireless Security if changing from default settings - Select Apply Settings - Select Save